fahadm23/react-login-form/README.md

 -The purpose behind this form is to handle data using React hooks like { useState }

--Try out the using the instructions on the page to login
+-Try out the form using the instructions on the page to login

 -The form has a nice touch thanks to the use of CSS gradients